-Since its release in 1985, Microsoft Excel has been the go-to solution for businesses to manage and organise their product data.
-But just because something has been done a certain way for this long, doesn’t mean it must continue.
+Since its release in 1985, Microsoft Excel has been the go-to solution for businesses to manage and organize their product spreadsheets.
+But just because something has been done a certain way for this long doesn’t mean it must continue.
 Some traditions can be detrimental.

-I’m here to highlight the various issues that arise with the use of Excel spreadsheets, and why it’s time you move to more efficient solutions; namely: PIM.
+In this blog, we’ll discuss the various issues that arise with the use of Excel spreadsheets and why it’s time to move to more efficient solutions, namely: PIM.

 1. Spreadsheets are prone to human error

-If you’ve been in the e-commerce industry long enough, you will understand the impact inconsistent data can have on customer satisfaction.
+If you’ve been in the e-commerce industry long enough, you will understand how inconsistent data can impact customer satisfaction.
 It simply drives them away from your brand.
 So what’s the point of spending hours upon hours of hard work on maintaining spreadsheets when they produce undesirable results and drive away sales?

 2. Don’t allow for collaboration between team members

-A major reason why spreadsheets are so susceptible to error is that they don’t allow for collaboration between team members.
-Since spreadsheets can’t be synced in a way that changes made to them by more than one employee at the same time are all incorporated into the file simultaneously, they become siloed.
+A major reason spreadsheets are so susceptible to error is that they don’t allow collaboration between team members.
+Syncing spreadsheets can not be done in a way that changes are made to them by more than one employee at the same time.

 Each Excel file is designed to be updated by one instance of Excel at a time.
 They don’t have the same architecture as enterprise databases or product information management systems that are designed to support multiple users.

-Despite the existence of cloud computing solutions, it is still difficult to share spreadsheets among team members and other departments within the organisation.
-Google Sheets is one of the possible cloud solutions that allow sharing in real-time, but it can breach a company’s security policy, and cause data to be stolen or lost.
+Despite the existence of cloud computing solutions, it is still difficult to share spreadsheets among team members and other departments within the organization.
+Google Sheets is one of the possible cloud solutions allowing real-time sharing, but it can breach a company’s security policy and cause a data breach or loss.

 3. No accountability as changes can’t be tracked

-Now, anyone who has access to a spreadsheet can make changes to it.
-If you’re giving spreadsheet access to 5 different employees, there is no way of tracking who made what changes to those files.
+Now, anyone with access to a product spreadsheet can change it.
+If you’re giving spreadsheet access to 5 different employees, there is no way of tracking made what changes to those files.
 If there is ever an instance where important information is lost or changed, you’ll spend a considerable amount of time trying to figure out who was responsible for that.
 Then you’ll spend additional time recovering that information somehow.

 4. Lack of security

 Typically, spreadsheets are not that secure and therefore are at greater risk for data corruption or mismanagement of information.
 Files that contain sensitive financial information may not be safe from hackers.
-You can password protect a spreadsheet file, however, it may still not be sufficient for businesses to use.
+You can password-protect a product spreadsheet file; however, it may still not be sufficient for businesses to use.
 Once someone has access to the spreadsheet data, it is impossible to restrict what they do with it.

-Other types of data collection software therefore may be a more viable option.
+Therefore, other types of data collection software may be a more viable option.
 For instance, Apimio has built-in safeguards that protect data integrity.
 Only the manufacturer has the autonomy to make changes to product data.
-Employees can be allocated different tasks on the portal, restricting access.
-In a spreadsheet, this is impossible as you can’t restrict certain cells from being accessed.
+You can allocate different tasks to different employees on the portal, restricting access.
+In a spreadsheet, this is impossible, as you can’t restrict the access of certain cells.

-Similarly, a user might sort a column of information and may unknowingly cause related information such as first and last name, to become out of sync.
-In contrast, a database will keep all parts of a record unified, thereby ensuring better data integrity.
+Similarly, a user might sort a column of information and may unknowingly find related information, such as first and last name, to become out of sync.
+In contrast, a database will unite all parts of a record, thereby ensuring better data integrity.

-PIM systems are optimised for omni-channel selling.
-Therefore, in the process of distributing data across multiple sales channels, data integrity is kept intact, with no information lost or corrupted.
+PIM systems are optimum for omnichannel selling.
+Therefore, in the process of distributing data across multiple sales channels, data integrity is intact, with no corruption or loss of information.

-Spreadsheets are incapable of supporting decision making in real-time due to the data being outdated and inaccurate.
+Spreadsheets cannot support real-time decision-making due to outdated and inaccurate data.
 It is time-consuming to gather the most up-to-date information from multiple users and summarise the information.

 Spreadsheets provide raw data all at once.
 Thus, it’s challenging to interpret what data is essential and what is not.
-Perhaps the only option in a spreadsheet is pressing the “sort” button which doesn’t always help find what you’re looking for.
-With other existing systems, prioritising data through visualisation tools can be possible.
-These tools can highlight the critical aspects of a data set or results, unlike spreadsheets.
+Perhaps the only option in a spreadsheet is pressing the “sort” button, which doesn’t always help find what you’re looking for.
+With other existing systems, prioritizing data through visualization tools can be possible.
+Unlike spreadsheets, these tools can highlight the critical aspects of a data set or results.

-Spreadsheets are not designed to keep historical data.
-Often during the action of reducing their size to keep them more manageable, historical data may be deleted.
-Even if different versions are retained, it is very hard for decision-makers to compare files and spot trends within their data.
+Product Spreadsheets are not designed to keep historical data.
+Often during the action of reducing their size to keep them more manageable, someone may mistakenly delete historical data.
+Even if you retain different versions, it is tough for decision-makers to compare files and spot trends within their data.

-Product Information Management systems are built to accommodate data analysis.
-With all information stored in one place, organisations can read consumer trends and make quality business decisions.
-The right dashboard software will provide you with the chart framework to build from while giving you plenty of opportunities to customise.
+PIM systems are built to accommodate data analysis.
+With all information stored in one place, organizations can read consumer trends and make quality business decisions.
+The right dashboard software will provide you with the chart framework to build from while giving you plenty of opportunities to customize.

 6. Unsuitable for Digital Asset Management (DAM)